Summer is here, and it’s time to create a great summer schedule for your kids!

 - school room

 The child who picks up that room puts away any stray items or returns them to the bedroom where they belong.

 After zones are clean, the kids go to their rooms for a quick pick-up while we get dinner on the table.

 After dinner time

-A few times a week, we take the evening to do some fun family summer activities all together.
+A few times a week, it can be fun to do some fun family summer activities in the evening altogether.

 Some of our favorites have been: